How much land do you need to build a house?

 Not every acre of land will be able to support the same quantity, quality and type of crops!

-If you are interested in extensive crop cultivation, you should consult with a professional or mentor who can help you determine whether a parcel of land has the right natural resources to support the kinds of crops you want to growing.
+If you are interested in extensive crop cultivation, you should consult with a professional or mentor who can help you determine whether a parcel of land has the right natural resources to support the kinds of crops you want to grow.

 6. How much land do I need to build a home and raise livestock?